albertunn/DataEng_FB-W/README.md

 docker compose up -d --build
 ```
 3. #### Airflow:
 Access at [http://localhost:8080](http://localhost:8080).
+Username and password are both: `airflow`.
 Start the `update_kaggle_espn_soccer` DAG to begin the ingestion and transformation process.

 4. #### Clickhouse Client:
 To open interactive SQL session directly in the database, use: